Frequently Asked Questions:

 Q: What are the main eligibility requirements to qualify for EXIM Support?

-Q: Is Export Credit Insurance cost-prohibitive for small businesses?
+Q: Is there a cost associated with Export Credit Insurance for small businesses?

 Q: What deal size would make it worthwhile?
 Is my business too small?

 A: No deal is too small.
-EXIM insures deals that range from a few hundred dollars to billions of dollars.
+EXIM insures deals that range from a few thousands of dollars to billions of dollars.
 For most policies, exporters pay premiums only on products that they ship, assuring that there are no lost premium dollars.
-For buyers of Multi-Buyer Insurance, there is also no minimum annual premium required.
-There are special policies for small businesses that offer up to 95% coverage against nonpayment by foreign buyers on short-term credit sales, with no deductible.

 Q: Can you explain in simple terms why my business needs this insurance?